treep78/ember-resources/README.md

 ### Get and display list data from the listr-api

-The README for the API shows us the data we can expect at [GET /lists](https://github.com/ga-wdi-boston/listr-api#get-lists).
-Note that the items returned are just ids.

 1. Generate a `list` model (for now, we'll leave items off)
 1. Generate a `listr-list/card` component as the top-level interface to lists
 1. Copy the list title display to `listr-list/card` (without any action)